2022 Ecuadorian protests

 A series of protests against the economic policies of Ecuadorian president Guillermo Lasso, triggered by increasing fuel and food prices, began on 13 June 2022.
 Initiated by and primarily attended by Indigenous activists, in particular the Confederation of Indigenous Nationalities of Ecuador (CONAIE), the protests have since been joined by students and workers who have also been affected by the price increases.
-Lasso has condemned the protests and labelled them as an attempted "coup d'état" against his government.
+Lasso condemned the protests and labelled them as an attempted "coup d'état" against his government.

 As a result of the protests, Lasso has declared a state of emergency.
 As the protests have blocked exits, entries and ports in Quito and Guayaquil, there have been food and fuel shortages across the country as a result.
 Lasso has been criticized for allowing violent and deadly responses towards protestors.
 The President narrowly escaped impeachment in a vote in National Assembly on 29 June: 81 MPs voted in favour of impeachment, 42 voted against and 14 abstained; 92 votes were needed to achieve impeachment.